janhavishankar/js/index.md

 I am a PhD candidate in Economics at Fordham University, specializing in International and Financial Economics.
 At Fordham, I am advised by Prof. Erick W. Rengifo and Prof. Dominick Salvatore.

-My research interests are in Financial Economics, International Finance, Behavioral Finance, Financial Markets, FinTech, Cryptoassets, Empirical Asset Pricing, Applied Econometrics, and Economic Development.
+My research interests are in Financial Economics, International Finance, Behavioral Finance, Financial Markets, FinTech, Empirical Asset Pricing, Applied Econometrics, and Economic Development.

 I am also interested in Economic and Business consulting.
 Before joining the PhD program, I worked in the business consulting industry for 2+ years.
 I worked with the Business Performance and Advanced Analytics team at ZS, providing business-relevant analytics and insights to a major US Pharma client.